axeluhl/sailing-analytics/wiki/info/security/permission-migration-tests.md

 * Technical tabs in the AdminConsole need to be unavailable (e.g. local server)
 * Many publicly readable domain objects must not provide update actions in the respective AdminConsole tabs (events, leaderboards, ...)
-* Other sensible data must be invisible (either absence of the tab or empty list) to normal users (e.g. Tracking connections, Igtimi accounts, ...)
+* Other sensitive data must be invisible (either absence of the tab or empty list) to normal users (e.g. Tracking connections, Igtimi accounts, ...)
 * The server group may not be available in the default creation tenant selection of the user profile page
 * The whole user profile page needs to be available and usable